-Maps showing soils, surficial geology and bedrock geology for the Ottawa area are available from Natural Resources Canada; this information is also available in digital format from the City as part of the Characterization of Ottawa's Watersheds.
-Site-specific studies conducted in support of development applications (e.g., hydrogeological and terrain analyses, geotechnical studies and/or slope stability analyses) should be referenced, when available.
+Maps showing soils, surficial geology and bedrock geology for the Ottawa area are available from Natural Resources Canada; this information is also available in digital format from the City.
+Site-specific studies conducted in support of development applications, such as geotechnical studies and/or slope stability analyses, should be referenced when available.

 Soils: A brief description of soils on the site and surrounding area, based on available information, is expected.
 If additional site-specific information is required, this background data should be supplemented with further soil characterization resulting from Ecological Land Classification field studies or other investigations (e.g., geotechnical studies).
-Where relevant, shallow and poorly drained soils should be indicated.
+Where relevant, shallow and/or poorly drained soils should be indicated.

 Surficial geology: Any local landforms should be identified (see Appendix 4).
-Site-specific information may be available from terrain studies and analyses completed previously (e.g., boreholes).
+Site-specific information may be available from terrain studies and analyses completed previously, such as boreholes.